novalagung/learndevops/en/terraform-aws-ec2-internet-gateway-ssh.md

 #### 1.1.
 Terraform CLI

 Ensure terraform CLI is available.
-If not, then follow guide on [Terraform Installation](terraform-cli-installation.md).
+If not, then do install it first.

 #### 1.2.
 Individual AWS IAM user